How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 We've checked the average price for this category on Udemy.

-The most expensive are 3-6 hour courses; €30 on average.
+The most expensive courses are 3-6 hours, €30 on average.

 Surprisingly, even longer courses (6-17 hours) on Udemy are cheaper than 3-6 hour courses.
 The platform offers them significantly discounted, priced on average €28.

-You can create your photography course on CreativeMindClass and decide yourself how much you want to charge for it.
+You can create your photography course on CreativeMindClass and decide for yourself how much you charge for it.
 Use our photography course guide and a template for an easy start.

 2. Level of the course